-Handle Description Message played max_calls_in Announcement played on incoming call to a The number you are subscriber who has exceeded trying to reach is the concurrent_max limit by sum of incoming currently busy.
-Please and outgoing calls or whose customer has try again later. exceeded the concurrent_max_per_account limit by sum of incoming and outgoing calls max_calls_out Announcement played on outgoing call to All outgoing lines are a subscriber who has exceeded currently in use. the concurrent_max (total limit) or Please try again later. concurrent_max_out (limit on number of outbound calls) or whose customer has exceeded the concurrent_max_per_account or concurrent_max_out_per_account limit max_calls_peer Announcement played on calls from the The network you are peering if that peer has reached the maximum trying to reach is number of concurrent calls (configured by currently busy.
+Handle Description Message played max_calls_in Announcement played on incoming call to a The number you are subscriber who has exceeded trying to reach is the concurrent_max or concurrent_max_in currently busy.
+Please limit or whose customer has exceeded the try again later. concurrent_max_per_account or concurrent_max_in_per_account limit calls max_calls_out Announcement played on outgoing call to All outgoing lines are a subscriber who has exceeded currently in use. the concurrent_max (total limit) or Please try again later. concurrent_max_out (limit on number of outbound calls) or whose customer has exceeded the concurrent_max_per_account or concurrent_max_out_per_account limit max_calls_peer Announcement played on calls from the The network you are peering if that peer has reached the maximum trying to reach is number of concurrent calls (configured by currently busy.
 Please admin in concurrent_max preference of try again later. peering server).
-PLEASE NOTE: There is no configuration option of the status code and text in config.yml file for this case. no_credit Announcement played when prepaid account You don't have has insufficient balance to make a call to this sufficient credit destination balance for the number you are trying to reach. peering_unavailable Announcement played in case of The network you are outgoing off-net call when there is no peering trying to reach is not rule matching this destination and/or source available. reject_vsc When the VSC (Vertical Service Code) service N/A (custom message, is disabled in domain or subscriber no default) preferences (Access Restrictions / reject_vsc is set to TRUE) and a subscriber tries to make a call with VSC, an announcement is played. relaying_denied Announcement played on inbound call from The network you are - trusted IP (e.g. external PBX) with non-local trying to reach is not Request-URI domain available. unauth_caller_ip This is what the calling party hears when it You are not allowed to - tries to make a call from unauthorized IP place calls from your 1 · · · address or network (allowed_ips, current network
+PLEASE NOTE: There is no configuration option of the status code and text in config.yml file for this case. no_credit Announcement played when prepaid account You don't have has insufficient balance to make a call to this sufficient credit destination balance for the number you are trying to reach. peering_unavailable Announcement played in case of The network you are outgoing off-net call when there is no peering trying to reach is not rule matching this destination and/or source available. reject_vsc When the VSC (Vertical Service Code) service N/A (custom message, is disabled in domain or subscriber no default) preferences (Access Restrictions / , reject_vsc is set to TRUE) and a subscriber tries to make a call with VSC, an subscriber tries to make a call with VSC, an announcement is played. relaving denied announcement is played.
+The network you are relaying_denied announcement is played.
+Announcement played on inbound call from The network you are relaying_denied announcement is played.
+Announcement played on inbound call from trusted IP (e.g. external PBX) with non-local trying to reach is not announcement is played.
+Announcement played on inbound call from trusted IP (e.g. external PBX) with non-local Request-URI domain trying to reach is not available. relaying_denied unauth_caller_ip announcement is played.Announcement played on inbound call from trusted IP (e.g. external PBX) with non-local Request-URI domainThis is what the calling party hears when it trying to reach is not available.
+You are not allowed to announcement is played.
+Announcement played on inbound call from trusted IP (e.g. external PBX) with non-local Request-URI domain trying to reach is not available.

 Handle Description Message played

 voicebox_unavailable PLEASE NOTE: This announcement is The voicemail of the

-already obsolete, as of Sipwise C5 version nu
+already obsolete, as of Sipwise C5 version number you are trying

 mr5.3 to reach is currently

 not available.
 Please

 try again later.